 Standing on The Boulevard, the town’s main drag, Theodore Hotel’s white weatherboard exterior oozes old-time charm.
 But this pub, like the rest of the town has an interesting story to tell – it’s the only pub in Queensland owned by an entire community.
 The locals took it over in the 1940’s, issuing each resident the equivalent of a 25 cent stake, when plans to build Nathan Dam and 5000 new farming plots fell through.

 Next to the Fire Station you’ll find Rose’s Garden.
-Widely acclaimed as one of the nation’s beautiful open gardens, the creek flats turned garden paradise are the love and labour of local couple, Jeanette and Spencer Rose.
-While weeding might give Jeanette ‘the willies’, the couple’s efforts in creating such a masterpiece over the past 20 years are well worth it.
+The creek flats turned garden paradise are the love and labour of local couple, Jeanette and Spencer Rose.
+While weeding might give Jeanette ‘the willies’, the couple’s efforts in creating such a masterpiece over the past 20 years were well worth it.
 Making the gardens the first stop in the town, people come year after year to check on how things have changed.
 The stroll takes you alongside Castle Creek up to Junction Park.

 Housed in an old power house, the Dawson Folk Museum in Second Avenue is a treat for history devotees.
 If travelling between April and September you will likely find the Museum open between 10.00 am – 1.00 pm, Tuesday to Thursday.
 Outside of this, the Museum is open by appointment.
 Phone Lorraine on 0429 931 264.

 - Dawson Museum is on the corner of Second Avenue and Dawson Parade, Theodore

 - Theodore is named after former Queensland Premier, Edward ‘Red Ted’ Theodore (1919-1925)